BenjaminFraser/swiss-tournament/vagrant/catalog/thegoodybasket/README.md

 Benjamin Fraser

-Credit to Udacity for the core unit tests (1-8) of the tournament database.
+Credit to Udacity for the Authentication and Authorisation process through using the Oauth API.
+Built using the Twitter Bootstrap framework coupled with Flask, SQLAlchemy and SQLite.

 --------